-U.S. Birth Certificate showing birth in one of the 50 states, the District of

-Columbia, Guam, American Samoa, Swain's Island, or the U.S. Virgin Islands;
+U.S. Birth Certificate showing birth in one of the 50 states, the District of Columbia, Guam, American Samoa, Swain's Island, or the U.S. Virgin Islands; Certification of Report of Birth, issued

-- Certification of Report of Birth, issued to a citizen born outside the U.S.;
+- Certification of Report of Birth, Issued to a citizen born outside the U.S.;

 - Report of Birth Abroad of a U.S. Citizen;

 - Certification of birth in the United

 States issued by the Department of State;

 - U.S. Citizen ID card;

 - Northern Marianas Identification Card